stax-labs/terraform-provider-stax/docs/resources/account.md

 Account resource.
 [Stax Accounts](https://support.stax.io/hc/en-us/articles/4453778959503-About-Accounts) allows you to securely and easily create, view and centrally manage your AWS Accounts and get started deploying applications.

+**Please Note: The Stax Terraform Provider is no longer in Developer Preview and is now deprecated.
+Do not use this provider for production workloads.**

 ## Example Usage

 ```terraform